-This pain is often described as sharp, stabbing and/or burning.
+This pain can be described as sharp, stabbing and/or burning.
 In addition, you may noticed some blood in your urine.
 After a few days the pain may have seemed to “pass” and so did the blood.
 In worse cases, the pain never passes.

 You may have just been subject to a kidney stone!

 This medical condition is described exactly as it sounds.
 A stone forms in your Kidney and either it remains in the kidney or it passes into your Urethra and in most cases it eventually passes out in of your urine.